chadthomasii/Git-Practice/README.txt

 This is awesome practice!

-This project will help me learn about working with git Repositores
+This project will help me learn about working with git Repositores via Treehouse

-I fucked up the branch